ror-community/ror-site/content/blog/2022-08-31-name-metadata-in-ror.md

 We also work to support those who are integrating ROR in their systems to help them develop implementations that can leverage the full breadth of name metadata (and additional information) in ROR.
 Implementation guidance is available on the [ROR support site](https://ror.readme.io/docs/create-affiliation-selection-dropdowntypeahead-widgets).

-## Bringing it all together
+## **Bringing it all together**

 To sum up these thoughts: in this discussion about handling name metadata in ROR, we aim to underscore a few key concepts:

-- ROR's primary purpose is to be a registry of persistent identifiers for research affiliations
+- ROR's primary purpose is to be a **registry of persistent identifiers** for research affiliations
-- Metadata serves to support discovery and disambiguation of ROR records
+- Metadata serves to **support discovery and disambiguation** of ROR records
-- Metadata in ROR is not the same thing as legal metadata about an organization
+- Metadata in ROR is **not the same thing as legal metadata** about an organization
-- Names in ROR are a key part of the metadata for each record, and it is useful to have multiple names associated with each record
+- ROR records are more useful when they have **more metadata**
-- ROR records are more useful when they have more metadata
+- Names in ROR are a key part of the metadata for each record, and it is **useful to have multiple names** associated with each record
-- ROR is a community-curated registry that is responsive to community feedback
+- ROR is a **community-curated registry** that is responsive to community feedback

 We hope this explanation has provided interesting insights into the work we do at ROR to support rich and useful metadata associated with every ROR ID.